 Types of Health Insurance Plans

-Indemnity Plan: This plan covers hospitalisation expenses up to the limit decided during the purchase of the policy.
+This plan covers hospitalisation expenses up to the limit decided during the purchase of the policy.
 An insured can opt for multiple claims in a year, but the total amount given should not exceed the maximum sum insured limit or the amount you are entitled to get from the insurance company.
 You also have the benefit of availing cashless treatment at various network hospitals, where the insurance company pays on your behalf.
 This is also known as mediclaim policy.

-1) Individual Health Insurance Plans: This type of insurance cover is specifically for an individual.
+1) Individual Insurance Plans: This type of insurance cover is specifically for an individual.
 The insurance provider covers only the medical expenses incurred by an individual.
 The treatment expenses covered in these plans usually include all the costs incurred through hospitalisation, pre and post-admission, charges for various medical tests and laboratory charges, and consultation charges.
 Since this risk cover is only for an individual, the premiums are cheaper than that of the other plans.
 These individual mediclaim policies don’t cover any existing illnesses.
 However, after waiting for a certain period, these diseases might get covered by the insurance company.
 Many insurance policies do not cover ayurvedic, homeopathic or any other non-allopathic treatments.
 Read more

 2) Family Floater Insurance Plans: These types of insurance plans cover the entire family.
 Instead of buying different individual plans, you can get a family floater that would cover the medical and treatment expenses of all the family members.
 These plans include the policyholder, his/her spouse, and children.
 Minor children up to 2 years can also be covered under this plan.
 Some plans also include siblings and in-laws.
 Family floaters can provide health cover for up to 15 relatives in one single plan.
 Thus, all the family members share sum insured provided by the insurer.
 Read more

-4) Maternity Health: Maternity Insurance plans are specifically for women planning to have a child or are bearing one.
+4) Maternity Insurance: Maternity Insurance plans are specifically for women planning to have a child or are bearing one.
 It covers all the expenses before and after the pregnancy, the cost towards the child, mother’s care expenses, and any complications that might arise due to pregnancy.
 Such a plan can be added to the main plan of Individual, or Family Floater policy.
 Moreover, it can also be attached with the Group Insurance plans provided by the employers which have a sub-limit up to Rs.
 50,000.
 All the expenses related to tests, medicines, labour, and admission can be reduced by taking this plan.

 Any emergency transportation due to pregnancy-related discomforts, expenses for delivery, nursing and consultation are also covered in this plan.
 It also includes the congenital or a critical disease diagnosed in the newborn.
 The waiting period is up to a maximum of four years, as only after that all the benefits can be availed.
 Hence it is advisable to purchase this plan well before conceiving.
 The exclusions include charges for regular checkups, diagnostic exams, and consulting fees, any medicines like vitamins, during the pregnancy.

-Fixed Benefit Plan: This plan does not offer hospitalisation benefit.
+This plan does not offer hospitalisation benefit.
 It pays a fixed amount for certain listed diseases and conditions, such as certain critical illness and specified diseases like cancer, heart illnesses, etc. Under this plan, one also gets coverage on the diagnosis of certain diseases.

-Fixed Benefit Plans:
+Types of Fixed Benefit Plans

 1) Preventive Insurance: A preventive health insurance plan covers expenses for regular health checkups required to prevent any dangerous illness like cancer.
 For this, an annual medical examinations can be needed to analyse the possible symptoms.
 Such plans can provide coverage for any checkups done in a network hospital of the insurer.
 Expenses also cover all the preventive measures taken for the policyholder, spouses, children and parents.
 Children up to the age of 13 years are covered under this policy.
 Unlike other plans, this plan includes tests related to HIV/AIDS, cancer and cholesterol.